 Through handmade pieces of jewelry, Barbara has transformed her vision and ideas into inspirited, wearable pieces of art.
 All of her work is crafted in her upstate New York studio where she creates her delicate designs and signature styles with traditional goldsmithing techniques.
 Barbara and her talented, professionally trained team of jewelers create pieces featuring exceptional multi-textured finishes, primarily in 18-karat gold.
 It is this process that has defined her signature European look and recognition as an award-winning jeweler.
 Barbara handpicks colorful, precious stones which combine with the soft nature of brushed gold to form the foundation for her new designs.
 Barbara believes picking the right stone creates a dialogue between the wearer and the piece.
 The gemstones and gold are treasures from the earth, providing strength and a connection to our spirit.
 The essence of her style embodies a distinctive union between classic and contemporary design sensitivity.

-Currently, Barbara is the president of the American Jewelry Design Council, an active member of numerous professional jewelry organizations and is considered a leader in the art jewelry world.
+Currently, Barbara is an active member of numerous professional jewelry organizations and is considered a leader in the art jewelry world.
 She is the recipient of various national and international awards, including the 2009 Couture: Best of Gold, the 2011 MJSA Vision Award for 1st Place in Gold Distinction, the 2011-2012 Fashion Award, and the Luster Award from the International Pearl Design Competition given by the Cultured Pearl Association of America.
 Her work has been featured in a wide array of recognized international books and publications, most recently Women Jewellery Designers by Juliet de la Rochefoucauld, 2017.

 Video courtesy of Telluride Insider.